BerriAI/litellm/docs/input.md

 **`function_call`**
 <span style="color:gray; font-size: 0.8em;">string or object</span>  <span style="color:gray; font-size: 0.8em;">Optional</span><br>
 Controls how the model responds to function calls. "none" means the model does not call a function, and responds to the end-user. "auto" means the model can pick between an end-user or calling a function.
-Specifying a particular function via {"name": "my_function"} forces the model to call that function. "none" is the default when no functions are present. "auto" is the default if functions are present.
+Specifying a particular function via `{"name": "my_function"}` forces the model to call that function. "none" is the default when no functions are present. "auto" is the default if functions are present.
 <br>

 ---

 **`temperature`**
 <span style="color:gray; font-size: 0.8em;">number</span>  <span style="color:gray; font-size: 0.8em;">Optional, Defaults to 1</span><br>
 What sampling temperature to use, between 0 and 2.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
-We generally recommend altering this or top_p but not both.
+We generally recommend altering this or `top_p` but not both.
 <br>

 ---

 **`top_p`**
 <span style="color:gray; font-size: 0.8em;">number</span>  <span style="color:gray; font-size: 0.8em;">Optional, Defaults to 1</span><br>
 An alternative to sampling with temperature, called nucleus sampling, where the model considers the results of the tokens with top_p probability mass.
 So 0.1 means only the tokens comprising the top 10% probability mass are considered.
-We generally recommend altering this or temperature but not both.
+We generally recommend altering this or 1temperature` but not both.
 <br>

 ---